mitchellcrazyeye/weatherscan-vmix/README.md

 I'll build this out more when I actually start the project.

 The pages listed below are the hopeful end goal.
 I have my doubts that everything will be possible, but as I continue work, I'll see what I can make happen.
+These are in a non-specific order until implemented.

 ### Weather Alerts should interrupt any current flow - showing full alert notification and hopefully radar / alert polygon.
 If an alert has been updated or extended, a narrating voice should take over and say as much. (with the alert scrolling on the bottom) Alert cancelled should possibly play a graphic with an narrating voice saying as much.